michaelpatrickpurcell/Decibel/README.md

 discards the three dice with the greatest values which yields the intermediate result of {4, 7, 10, 6}.
 The outcome of the check is 10-4 = 6.

+### Figure
+This figure depicts the distribution for the outcome of standard checks for various values of N and X = N-3.

 ![Distribution of outcomes for standard checks](discard_distributions.png)

 ## Static Resolution